dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 By default, Dapr automatically injects a sidecar to enable the Dapr APIs for your applications.
 However, using sidecars might not be optimal for your specific use case.

-Dapr Shared enable differenet deployment strategies to create Dapr Applications using Kubernetes `Daemonset` or `Deployment`.
+Dapr Shared enables different deployment strategies to create Dapr applications using Kubernetes `Daemonset` or `Deployment`.

 By running daprd as a Kubernetes `DaemonSet` resource, the daprd container will be running in each Kubernetes Node, reducing the network hops between the applications and Dapr.
 You can also choose to run Dapr Shared as a Kubernetes `Deployment`, in which case, the Kubernetes scheduler will decide in which node the Dapr Shared instance will run.